How to Troubleshoot RDP Session Timeout

 Set Time Limit for Active Remote Desktop Services Sessions

 Note: The above-mentioned setting configurations also apply to Windows Server 2016.
-Therefore, if you encounter an RDP session timeout on Server 2016 when connecting from a Windows 10, you can configure your Server 2016 following the same steps above.
+Therefore, if you encounter an RDP session timeout on Server 2016 when connecting from Windows 10, you can configure your Server 2016 following the same steps above.

 Step 1.
 Click the Windows icon and then open Server Manager.